StatisticsBeginner

 1 What Each One Measures

-Median: the middle value when data is sorted.
-For the same five incomes sorted ($30k, $35k, $40k, $45k, $50k), the median is $40k — the middle value.
+The median is the middle value when you sort the data.
+Same five salaries sorted in order: $30k, $35k, $40k, $45k, $50k.
+The middle one is $40k.
+When there is an even number of values, you average the two middle ones.
+For the same five incomes sorted ($30k, $35k, $40k, $45k, $50k), the median is $40k , the middle value.
 With an even number of values, the median is the mean of the two middle values.

 Same result, different logic